SSC CGL 2026 Syllabus & Exam Pattern | Tier 1 & 2

 Tier 1 is the initial stage and serves as a qualifying exam.
 Although marks from Tier 1 are not included in the final merit list, candidates must clear the cut-off to move on to Tier 2.

-- Questions are evenly split into four sections: General Intelligence & Reasoning, General Awareness, Quantitative Aptitude, and English Comprehension.
+- Four sections: General Intelligence & Reasoning, General Awareness, Quantitative Aptitude, and English Comprehension.

 - Each section contains 25 questions.